fabioqmarsiaj/spring-docker-jenkins-poc/README.md

 `docker compose --env-file $RESOURCE_POC_ENV_FILE up --force-recreate -d --build`

-it will try to search the secret file inside the current workspace, which is the root folder from the project:
+it will try to search the secret file inside the current workspace, which is the job name on jenkins:

-`~/spring-docker-jenkins-poc/`
+`~/var/lib/jenkins/workspace/resource-poc`

 Before running the command, we must :
   * Give Jenkins user write access to the project folder (this step could be done inside the Jenkins UI)